shpml/fundamentals/11_chapter/05_lesson.md

 # Iterating Over Arrays

 In the past few units, we've only been able to operate on one value at a time.
-One of the most useful things about a collection (and arrays in particular) is that, if we structure our code correctly, we can actually perform the same operation on *each value within a collection*.
-This process is called **iteration** - doing something over and over and over again, for each element in a set.
+One of the most useful things about collections (and arrays in particular) is that, if we structure our code correctly, we can actually perform the same operation on *each value within a collection*.
+This process is called **iteration** - performing an action over and over again for each element in a set.

 ##Iterating with Loops

-Suppose that we were given an array of starting values to work with - say, temperatures in degrees Fahrenheit - and wanted to convert them into another set of values - say temperatures in degrees Celsius - which would then be stored in a separate array.
+Suppose that we are given an array of starting values to work with - say, temperatures in degrees Fahrenheit - and want to convert them into another set of values - temperatures in degrees Celsius - that would then be stored in a separate array.

 ```javascript
 var tempsInF = [100, 72, 88, 15, 25, 32];
 var tempsInC = [];
 ```

-The formula for converting between Fahrenheit and Celsius temperatures is **C = (F - 32) * 5/9**, where `F` is the temperature in degrees Fahrenheit and `C` is the temperature in degrees Celsius.
-Because this is an operation that we'd like to do frequently, we might create a function for it like the one below.
+The formula for converting Fahrenheit temperatures to Celsius is **C = (F - 32) * 5/9**, where `F` is the temperature in degrees Fahrenheit and `C` is the temperature in degrees Celsius.
+Because this is an operation we'd like to perform frequently, we might create a function for it like the one below.

 ```javascript
 var fahrToCelc = function(degrees) {